-Now that comfort food season is upon us, I am all about cozy, cheesy meals!
 Taco pasta is pretty much what it sounds like.
-Taco flavors like cumin, chili powder, tomatoes and cilantro combined with pasta shells.
+Classic taco flavors like cumin, chili powder, tomatoes and cilantro combined with pasta shells to make a cozy, cheesy vegetarian meal!

-Sour cream and the magic of pasta water combine with canned tomatoes to make the creamy, fuss-free sauce that I think you’ll love.
+- Creamy sauce: Sour cream and the magic of pasta water combine to make a velvety sauce

 One of the most popular recipes on Cozy Peach Kitchen is my vegetarian chili mac, and I think this taco pasta might be even better!
 Let's dive in to the recipe.